AFLplusplus/LibAFL/fuzzers/qemu/qemu_systemmode_linux_process/README.md

-# Qemu Systemmode for Linux Kernel fuzzing
+# LibAFL QEMU Systemmode for Linux process fuzzing

-This folder contains an example linux kernel fuzzer using qemu systemmode.
+This folder contains an example linux process fuzzer using qemu systemmode.
+This is demo, most of the time for classic linux process fuzzing, it is better to use a more conventional method.

 ## Prerequisite